edsu/google-the-poem/README.md

 I know, I had no idea aliens independently evolved JavaScript!
 It's astounding.

 Googly Vogonicus is also my entry for [NaNoGenMo](https://github.com/dariusk/NaNoGenMo/issues/85).
+I guess this amounts to plagiarism.
+I apologize for this.
 You can see a more dynamic version of this poem on the [World Wide Web](http://inkdroid.org/vogon).

 ## Run